Tyler Higbee: 2021 season

-Playing in all but one game, Higbee totaled 61 receptions for 560 yards and equaled his five touchdown catches from a year earlier.
+Playing in all but one game during the regular season, Higbee totaled 61 receptions for 560 yards and equaled his five touchdown catches from a year earlier.
 During the season, Higbee became the Rams' all-time leader in receptions and receiving yards by a tight end, surpassing marks set previously by Lance Kendricks and Billy Truax, respectively.

 In the playoffs, Higbee set new postseason highs for receptions (nine) and yardage (115).
 However, in the NFC Championship against the 49ers, Higbee suffered a knee injury in the first quarter after catching two passes for 18 yards and missed the rest of the game.
 Higbee was later placed on injured reserve on February 12, 2022, the day before Super Bowl LVI.
-Higbee won Super Bowl LVI when the Rams defeated the Cincinnati Bengals 23–20.
+Though he did not play in the game, Higbee became a world champion when the Rams defeated the Cincinnati Bengals 23–20.

 2022 season

 Higbee started all 17 games for the Rams, one of only two players (Rob Havenstein) on the offense to do so.
 He set a new single season career high with 72 receptions, including 10 in a 24–9 loss at the 49ers in Week 4.
 Higbee was held without a catch in a 16–13 loss to the Tampa Bay Buccaneers in Week 9, ending a 43-game reception streak.
 In a Week 15 game played on Christmas Day, Higbee had nine receptions for 94 yards and became the franchise's all-time leader in touchdown receptions for a tight end, breaking the mark of 18 previously held by Damone Johnson, with the first of his two touchdown catches in the Rams' 51–14 rout of the Broncos.
 Higbee also surpassed 3,000 career receiving yards in that victory, and the following week he recorded his 300th career reception in a 31–10 loss to the Los Angeles Chargers.
+Higbee finished with 620 receiving yards and three touchdowns to go along with his 72 receptions.